jeanruggiero/lighthouse/README.md

 ## Example

 Here's an example of how to use Lighthouse.
-An extended version of this file is part of the repo, so you can clone it to your machine and run it locally using steps 8 and 9 above.
+An extended version of this file is part of the repo, so you can clone it to your machine and run it locally using steps 7 and 8 above.

 ```c
 #include <stdio.h>